TPopovich/LoL-a/recipes/002_create_a_script_to_automate_doing_man/002a_create_a_script_to_automate.md

 ### ^- above is the very first line of script (called a shebang) v-- next line is the program comment
 # create18man.sh - automation script with for loop to save man pages for various Linux commands

-export CMD_NAME="cat cut fmt head od nl paste sed sort tail tr uniq wc cp find mkdir mv dd"
+CMD_NAME="cat cut fmt head od nl paste sed sort tail tr uniq wc cp find mkdir mv dd"
+#  note we do not have to use export CMD_NAME= here as we only use CMD_NAME var in this file

 for i in $CMD_NAME
 do